madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 {% endcapture %}
 {% include result.html content=galios-group-fifth %}

-## An Attempt At $\p$
+## The Degree of $[K:\Q]$.
+We'll first attempt a direct attack on the degree of $K / \Q$ using some arithmetic facts about the degree of a composite extension.
+This won't quite work out directly, so we'll need to route around the obstruction using some knowledge of cyclotomic extensions.

+### The Degree of a Composite Extension
 We can immediately identify the splitting field of $\p$, it's the smallest extension of $\Q$ containing the splitting fields of both $\pfour$ and $\pfive$:

 $$K = \Qall$$

-We'll attempt to compute its degree.

-There's a formula for the degree of a composite extension:
+With more jargon: $K$ is the **composite extension** of $\Qfour$ and $\Qfive$.
+There's a useful formula for the degree of a composite extension:

 {% capture composite-degree%}
 If $K / F$ and $L / F$ are finite extensions, with at least one Galois, then:

 $$ [KL:F] = \frac{[K:F][L:F]}{[K \cap L:F]}$$
 {% endcapture %}
-{% include proposition.html content=composite-degree name="The Degree of Composite Extensions" %}
+{% include proposition.html content=composite-degree name="The Degree of a Composite Extension" %}

 A proof of this proposition, and the sister proposition used later that charecterizes the Galois groups of such extensions, is in [Keith Conrad's Blurb](https://kconrad.math.uconn.edu/blurbs/), [Galois Correspondence Theorems](https://kconrad.math.uconn.edu/blurbs/galoistheory/galoiscorrthms.pdf).